Home Safety Fire Inspector

 - Discarded cigarettes are a cause of fires.
-Lighted cigarettes are dangerous.
+Lit cigarettes are dangerous.

-- Smokers should heavy safety ashtrays and discard ashes and cigarette butts into a metal and sealed containers.
+- Smokers should have safety ashtrays and discard ashes and cigarette butts into a metal, sealed container.

 - If you use a portable heater be careful not to put it where it might get tipped over.
 Also make sure objects are placed at a safe distance (at least 36 inches) away from the heating unit.
-Portable heaters can set your clothes afire if you get too close.
-Do not wear loose clothes near a heater, Should your clothes do catch afire, do not run.
+Portable heaters can set your clothes on fire if you get too close.
+Do not wear loose clothes near a heater, Should your clothes catch fire, do not run.
 Stop , drop and roll.

 - If you have a fireplace, make sure you use a screen to keep sparks from flying into the room.
 Never leave a fire unattended, and use only firewood to start fires.
 Chimneys should be cleaned every year to avoid chimney fires,

 - Don’t forget to check for electrical hazards!
 Examine cords and plugs for cracking or fraying.
 Extension cords can be damaged if placed where they may be pinched (under a rug) as heat can build up in the cord and start a fire.

 - Don’t overload outlets by using too many extension cords or plugs.